 If it’s not fraud, then you need to contact the merchant first before disputing the transaction.
 Visa will not process a dispute until you have contacted the merchant/financial institution to attempt to resolve your dispute.
 You can contact the merchant by phone, email or mail.

 When do I complete the dispute form?

-If you are unable to resolve the disagreement with the merchant/financial institution, you can submit a dispute form to us.
-The information you provide gives the details and documentation about the transaction and the steps you’ve taken to resolve the issue with the merchant regarding resolution of the dispute.
+If you are unable to resolve the disagreement with the merchant/financial institution, you can submit a dispute by calling 360-943-7676 ext 137.
+Be prepared to provide the details of the original transaction, the reason for the dispute, and any contact you have had with the merchant regarding resolution of the dispute.

 - The date(s) and methods used to communicate with the merchant

 - The merchant’s phone number, email address, website

 These details are important and the information you provide is used to decide the outcome of your dispute.